ps-tuebingen-courses/pl1-lecture-notes/src/03-arithmetic-expressions/arithmetic-expressions.md

 import Exp._
 ```

-Here is a sample program written in this language, directly written down using case class constructors:
+Here is a sample program written in this language, directly written down using constructors of the `enum`:

 ```scala mdoc:silent
 val test0 = Add(Mul(Id("x"), Num(2)), Add(Id("y"), Id("y")))